 Legal Funding Comes From You

-When you get our pre-settlement legal funding, we provide you with the cash you need to stay afloat while your case settles.
+When you get our pre-settlement legal funding, we provide you with the settlement cash advance you need to stay afloat while your case settles.
 The money comes directly from your eventual settlement package.
-It’s like borrowing from yourself.
+It’s like borrowing from yourself or your potential financial compensation.

 On the other hand, a loan is money borrowed from someone else.
 You will have to sign a contract to pay the lender back the total amount of the loan, plus any additional fees.
 Usually, that means you agree to make monthly payments even if you lose your case and do not receive compensation.